Label The Anatomy Of A Testis In The Figure

 Epididymis

 The epididymis is a long, coiled tube located on the posterior aspect of the testis.
-It is divided into three main sections: the head (caput), body (corpus), and tail (cauda).
 The epididymis is responsible for sperm maturation, storage, and transport.
+In real terms, it is divided into three main sections: the head (caput), body (corpus), and tail (cauda).
 Sperm spend several weeks in the epididymis, during which they undergo structural and functional changes that enable them to fertilize an egg.

 Within the epididymis, sperm become motile and acquire the ability to undergo capacitation, a process required for fertilization.
 The epididymis also secretes various substances that aid in sperm maturation and protection.
 The tail of the epididymis serves as the primary storage site for mature sperm.
 During ejaculation, sperm are transported from the epididymis to the vas deferens.